 Transit times will definitely be longer especially if you are planning an international trip.
 This could be for many reasons.
 Airlines may restrict the number of flights to and from certain destinations.
 Upon-arrival covid-19 testing usually takes time, especially if you have to wait for your results.
 Because of this, you may get rerouted or have multiple connections to make.
 It is estimated that transit times normally requiring 24 hours are taking up to two days so plan for an extra day of transit time if you can.

 With all the restrictions on travel, for some of us the Covid-19 pandemic has made us feel suffocated in one country for too long.
 We’ve all experienced symptoms of withdrawal and despite our best measures to cure wanderlust during the Covid-19 pandemic, that suffocating feeling of not being able to travel has made us wonder where can we actually travel to now?
 Or what can we actually do now?

 There are a still a few, safer options but we’re going to have to think outside the box.
 If domestic travel is allowed in the country you’re currently in, the start there.
-Maybe plan a trip to the nearby city you’ve always wanted to visit but just never got around to doing.
-Often we take our home countries for granted and tell ourselves that we’d much rather spend the money on international travel.
-Well now’s the perfect time to explore locally.
-If you’re still apprehensive about flying the start with a road trip.
+Plan a trip to a nearby city you’ve always wanted to visit.
+Often we take our home countries for granted and tell ourselves we’d much rather spend the money on international travel.
+Well now is the perfect time to explore locally.
+If you’re still apprehensive about flying then start with a road trip.
 It’s a much safer option.
 While you still need to practise all the measures of safe travel, you can at least still plan a trip.